11BelowStudio/HECC-IT/Summer background preparation work/Planning/MVP aims.md

 * Finally, produce the `HECC` game I'll feed into the parser
     * Might just use the sample `HECC` code present in the `HECC-SPEC v0.1.md` document
 * Feed that HECC code into the parser, get the HECC game, and then make sure the HECC game works

+# What the MVP will not include
+* The `OH-HECC` (Optional Help for HECC) GUI utility for writing HECC games
+* Support for any HECC functionality not defined within HECC-SPECC v0.1